sclorg/s2i-python-container/README.md

 Contributing
 ---------------
 In this repository [distgen](https://github.com/devexp-db/distgen/) > 1.0 is used for generating directories for Python versions.
 Also make sure distgen imports the jinja2 package >= 2.10.

-If you'd like to update some of the files, please make changes in specs/multispec.yml and/or templates under src/ and run `make generate-all`.
+Files in directories for a specific Python version are generated from templates in the src directory with values from specs/multispec.yml.

+A typical way how to contribute is:

+1. Add a feature or fix a bug in templates (src directory) or values (specs/multispec.yml file).
+1. Commit the changes.
+1. Regenerate all files via `make generate-all`.
+1. Commit generated files.
+1. Test changes via `make test TARGET=fedora VERSIONS=3.7` which will `build`, `tag` and `test` an image in one step.
+1. Open a pull request!

 For more information about contributing, see
 [the Contribution Guidelines](https://github.com/sclorg/welcome/blob/master/contribution.md).